An Exploration of Baroque Art, Architecture & Sculpture

 State Hall of the Austrian National Library Baroque Architecture

-Towards the end of his life of Fischer, he designed a library with the famous Prunksaal (Hall of Splendor), the finest and most substantial library in Austria and German monasteries and palaces.
+Towards the end of his life of Fischer, he designed a library with the famous Prunksaal (Hall of Splendor), the finest and most substantial library in Austria, and German monasteries and palaces.

 Lukas von Hildebrandt, the biggest competitor of Fischer, enriched Vienna city with the most secular structure, the Palace of the Belvedere.
-Built as the summer residence for Prince, it was a full-fledged palace with separate rooms and buildings for servants.
+Built as the summer residence for the Prince, it was a full-fledged palace with separate rooms and buildings for servants.
 It consisted of a garden with many terraces and fountains.

 Baroque Architecture of The Zwinger of Dresden in Germany